Over the next couple of weeks we are making a switch to a new calendar & room booking system.

 We greatly appreciate your patience as we make this transition.
 If you experience difficulties accessing our calendar or requesting a meeting room please contact your local library for assistance.

 Elementary-school age children are invited to make a new friend and work on their reading at Norman Public Library West's "Sit!
 Stay!
-Read!" program for reading to therapy dogs, from 5:30 to 6:30 p.m. each Thursday during January.
+Read!" program for reading to therapy dogs, from 5:30 to 6:30 p.m. on Thursdays.

 The goal of the program is helping reluctant readers to practice their reading skills in a low-stress, non-judgmental environment.
 Children ages 11 and under are invited to participate.

 Registration is not required in advance.